 First, PRIME wouldn’t happen without the work of other charities.
 Social mobility networks.
 Foundations.
 Training providers.
 All kinds of partners who help us reach and support young people from all kinds of backgrounds.

-After that, there’s the in-house legal teams.
+In-house legal teams are essential too.
 Experts from all kinds of industries, they open the doors of businesses from broadcasting houses to bank giants.
-Some offer their own in-house programmes, and others partner with PRIME firms – but either way, we couldn’t do without them.
+Some partner with PRIME member firm to offer PRIME work experience and others join PRIME themselves and offer their work experience programmes – but either way, we couldn’t do it without them.

 Formerly MyKindaFuture, Connectr is for businesses where people belong.
 Connectr helps build a sense of belonging with all people, from candidates to employees, and creates a culture where everyone is included.